 As colonoscopy has increasingly become widespread and preferred as a colorectal cancer screening approach, questions concerning its optimal use have emerged.
 Research has now established that the ability of colonoscopy to detect precancerous polyps and malignant tissue critically depends on examination quality.
-Patient adherence to precolonoscopy preparation is also essential.
+Patient adherence to pre-colonoscopy preparation is also essential.
 Practice guidelines addressing these important issues have been published to bridge the knowledge gaps between the latest research, primary care, and specialist providers.
 Practice guidelines for colorectal cancer screening are updated as new information becomes available.
-For example, in 2014 the National Comprehensive Cancer Network (NCCN) expanded its recommendation for screening for Lynch syndrome to all patients diagnosed with colorectal cancer [129; 130].
+For example, in 2014 (and reiterated in 2024) the National Comprehensive Cancer Network (NCCN) expanded its recommendation for screening for Lynch syndrome to all patients diagnosed with colorectal cancer [130; 131].